chuck-h/tb-bridge/README.md

 # tb-bridge
+(draft)

 Token bridge service between Telos and Base

 A backend API service intended for exchanging HYPHA v3 utility tokens on Base mainnet to Rainbow contract tokens on Telos and back.
-This API registers a correlation between a Telos account name and a Base account address.
+The service holds copies of several private keys in order to execute bridge transactions.
+Management of the bridge status occurs through the backend API service and a Telos smart contract.

+## Concept
+A pair of tokens, one on Telos mainnet and one on Base mainnet, are treated as equivalent, so that a user can interchange freely between them depending on the activities they are performing.
+A currency administrator registers a pair of tokens with the service, and provides liquidity into an escrow account on each chain.
+Each user registers with the service, attesting that they own a specific pair of accounts, one on each chain.
+Once the registration is successful, the service holds the user private key on Base and treats a signature on the Telos chain as authorizing a bridge action, which involves transfer transactions on both chains.
+Bridging is executed by transfer of tokens between the corresponding user accounts and escrow accounts.

 ## Features